 How to Use a Tremolo Pedal Correctly

 Using a tremolo pedal correctly can take a bit of effort.
-I recommend really getting to know your guitar's unmodified sound through an amp before you start to experiment with your first tremolo pedal.
+I recommend actually getting to know your guitar's unmodified sound through an amp before you start to experiment with your first tremolo pedal.
 Learning how to produce good-sounding tremolos with just your guitar is very useful.
-In addition to this, mastering vibratos can also help you produce a unique sound once you start working with a tremolo pedal.
+In addition to this, mastering vibrators can also help you create a unique sound once you start working with a tremolo pedal.